Teaching Kids Self-Compassion: A Relational 4-Step Framework

 Children do not learn self-compassion because we tell them to “be kind to yourself.”
 They learn it because they experience it, again and again, in relationship.

-The Framework: Four Steps in Sequence
+The Framework: Four Interconnected Steps

 Steps 1-3: Build the Relational Foundation

 Before we teach children self-compassion, we build the ground they stand on.
 These first three steps happen in relationship, not in curriculum.
-(Read more details about steps 1-3 here.)

 Step 2: Model self-compassion out loud.
 Children internalize what they observe.
 When an adult names their own struggle and responds with encouragement or tenderness out loud in front of a child, they make self-compassion visible.
+Modeling normalizes both struggle and self-kindness.

 Step 3: Become the external compassionate voice.
 Children absorb tone before technique.
 The way we speak to them shapes how they eventually speak to themselves.
 Over time, the compassionate voice they hear from us helps build a self-compassionate inner voice.